 The Athora Group has established a Group Remuneration Policy ('the Policy').
-This Policy contains the Group Remuneration Principles which provide the foundation remuneration policies and practices throughout the Athora Group.
-The key principles are that remuneration should be balanced, compliant, fair, competitive, motivational, performance-related, aligned to business strategy and risk-prudent.
+This Policy contains the Group Remuneration Principles which provide the foundation for remuneration policies and practices throughout the Athora Group.
+The key principles are that remuneration should be compliant. balanced. fair. competitive. motivational, performance-related, aligned to business strategy and risk-prudent.

 Specific terms and conditions are defined for the employment of different groups of staff.
 'Identified Staff' are one of the specific groups of employees who are covered by a separate section of the Policy.
-Identified staff are considered to be material risk takers.
+Identified staff include the Senior Management Team and other material risk takers.

 They are identified separately in order to recognise the fact that these employees' roles and responsibilities require specific risk mitigating measures and governance processes.
 Athora Ireland's remuneration practices and processes have not materially changed compared to the previous reporting period.